gecko0307/dagon/README.md

 The engine is still under development and lacks a lot of important functionality.
 Currently it is not recommended to use Dagon in production due to unstable API.
 Follow development on [Trello](https://trello.com/b/4sDgRjZI/dagon-0110) to see priority tasks.

+Dagon uses modern graphics techniques and so requires quite powerful graphics card.
+At least Turing-based NVIDIA cards are recommended (raytracing support is not required though).
+Main development and testing is done on GeForce GTX 1650.

 If you like Dagon, please support its development on [Patreon](https://www.patreon.com/gecko0307) or [Liberapay](https://liberapay.com/gecko0307).
 You can also make one-time donation via [PayPal](https://www.paypal.me/tgafarov).
 I appreciate any support.
 Thanks in advance!

 [![GitHub Actions CI Status](https://github.com/gecko0307/dagon/workflows/CI/badge.svg)](https://github.com/gecko0307/dagon/actions?query=workflow%3ACI)